-Now that universities can generate royalty streams in the billions of dollars from work conducted in their hallowed halls, you might be forgiven for believing that the threat of losing that money would be enough to enforce research integrity of the highest caliber.
+Now that universities can generate royalty streams in the billions of dollars from work conducted in their hallowed halls, you might be forgiven for believing that the threat of losing that money would be enough to enforce research standards of the highest caliber.
 However, the reverse is often true.
 The larger the carrot, the greater the interest in cutting a few corners to eat it.
 Scientific Misconduct demands consequences that are sufficiently punitive to be a deterrent.

-We can start by banning careless plagiarizers from publication for a set period along with some remedial training, such as the use of plagiarism detectors.
+We can start by banning careless plagiarizers from publication for a set period along with some remedial training.
 At the other end of the scale, when there is clear evidence of intent, the punishment should align with the potential harm exposure.
 Simply losing your license to practice isn't enough!